A Job is Not a Career

 Technical Writer Salary: $60,500/salary 1.9 years ROI

-• Remove the jobs where the projected job growth rate looks bad…
+• Now, Remove the jobs where the projected job growth rate looks bad…

 Don’t go into a career that is going out of style.
 Imagine what it was like when cars came out and people tried to get buggy manufacturing jobs…. pretty bad huh?
 Use Google for this.
 Try googling ‘job growth rate for Meteorologist’ to see the growth rate of jobs for meteorologists.
 In 2025 it showed this: